Marcus Willis: 2007–2015

 Willis officially turned pro in 2007 at the age of 17.
-Throughout 2007-2015, he made 14 ITF singles finals and 41 ITF doubles finals (winning 8 singles and 25 doubles).
+Throughout 2007–2015, he made 14 ITF singles finals and 41 ITF doubles finals (winning 8 singles and 25 doubles).
 He only made one challenger final, the 2014 Charlottesville Challenger where he made the doubles final partnering Lewis Burton where they lost to top seed Treat Huey and Frederik Nielsen in three sets.
 He got a wildcard spot into the 2009 Wimbledon Qualifying where he lost in the second round and the 2014 Wimbledon Qualifying where he lost in the first round.
 He achieved a career-high ranking of 322 on June 16, 2014.

 2016: Wimbledon second round

 The only success for Willis in the first five months of 2016 was qualifying for the Tunisia Futures F1 in January, and progressing to the quarterfinals, where he won $356.
 His failure to defend the previous year's points led to his ranking falling to number 772 by the start of Wimbledon.

 Willis was considering his retirement in 2016 as he had just torn his hamstring and was offered a tennis teaching job in Philadelphia.
 His girlfriend, Jennifer Bate, convinced him to keep playing professional tennis and to give it one more try.
 He trained heavily throughout February to May to play his next event at Wimbledon qualifying.

 Willis was awarded a spot into the qualifying draw after countryman David Rice withdrew.
-He won six matches to qualify for the main draw of the 2016 Wimbledon Championships, which included wins against Daniil Medvedev and Andrey Rublev.
+He won three matches to qualify for the main draw of the 2016 Wimbledon Championships, which included wins against future top-ten players Daniil Medvedev and Andrey Rublev.
 In the first round, Willis upset Ričardas Berankis, a player ranked more than 700 places above him, to set up a clash with seven-time champion Roger Federer.
 Willis was defeated by Federer 6–0, 6–3, 6–4 on Centre Court in the second round, receiving a standing ovation nevertheless.
 The BBC later held a vote for the best shot made of the tournament, and Willis's lob over Federer earned him the win.

 Injury prevented Willis from playing immediately after Wimbledon 2016, but he was given a wild card into qualifying for the Erste Bank Open 500 in Vienna over the weekend of October 22–23.
 He has also been invited to play Tie Break Tens at the same venue on Sunday 23 October, against Andy Murray, Dominic Thiem and Jo Wilfried Tsonga.

 His second tournament after Wimbledon was a Future in Kuwait which he won both the singles and the doubles.